Visual symptoms Choices booklet

-Visual symptoms are common among people with multiple sclerosis (MS).
+Visual symptoms are common amongst people with multiple sclerosis (MS).

-There are three main visual symptoms in MS: optic neuritis, nystagmus and diplopia (double vision).
-Some people also experience temporary blurring of vision, temporary loss of vision, pain with eye movement and blind spots.
+There are three main visual symptoms in MS – optic neuritis, nystagmus and diplopia (double vision).
+Some people also experience temporary blurring of vision, temporary loss of vision, blind spots, pain with eye movement and blind spots.

-Visual problems are often the first symptoms associated with multiple sclerosis (1).
+Visual problems are often the first symptoms associated with MS (1).

 Optic neuritis starts suddenly and progresses for a few weeks before recovery happens spontaneously.
 Treatment with steroids may be advised by your MS nurse to help reduce inflammation and hopefully help speed up recovery (2).

 If the optic nerve is damaged by demyelination a permanent loss of visual acuity (acuteness or clearness of vision), may be experienced.

 Nystagmus is a condition in which the eyes move involuntarily.
 The movement is usually horizontal, but it can also be vertical or rotary.
 In almost all cases, both eyes move together.
 There are two main types of nystagmus, one which appears in the first months of life which is called congenital nystagmus and another which develops later in life which is usually called acquired nystagmus (4).

 Get your eyes checked by an optician and speak to your MS team